lhcb/glossary/glossary/q.md

 # Q

-## QPS: quench protection system
+## QPS: Quench Protection System {#QPS}

-System that protects the LHC from disastrous damage of a super conducting magnet that quenches (like in 2008).
+System that protects the LHC from disastrous damage of a super conducting magnet that quenches.